bluedragonz/bad-bot-blocker/README.md

 Bots frequently try to make themselves look like other software by disguising their useragent.
-Many of the rules look harmless or perfectly legitimate such as, "^Java" but it's actually one of the most potentially dangerous useragents.
+Many of the rules look harmless or perfectly legitimate, such as, "^Java" but it's actually one of the most potentially dangerous useragents.
+And has no known legitimate purpose in use today.